BrittonChambersElias/ProductionRecap/README.md

 # ProductionRecap
-Ability to pull data to create a end of the day production recap
+Ability to pull data to create an end of the day production recap